‘Avengers: Endgame’ Projected To Earn $840 Million Worldwide On Opening Weekend

 The $800 million figure, which Deadline later centered at $840 million, came after China announced the film would be getting an April 24 release date.
 With one of the biggest markets in the world contributing to the movie’s opening weekend numbers, it’s expected that the film will break records.

 Deadline also based their $840 million figure around the success of Avengers: Infinity War and how it earned money in its opening weekend.
-Infinity War brought in $640+ million in its worldwide opening weekend, with $382 million coming from overseas.
+Infinity War brought in over $640 million in its worldwide opening weekend, with $382 million coming from overseas.
 China did not debut the movie until the following Monday, meaning their figures didn’t add to the already stellar opening numbers.

 Infinity War‘s China opening brought in an astounding $199.3 million, which when added to the $640 million figure, gives the $840 million projection.
 The outcome of Endgame‘s worldwide opening could be even higher just due to anticipation from fans.
 The two trailers for Endgame are the most viewed of all time, dethroning their Infinity War predecessor.
 China ended up contributing $360 million to Infinity War‘s worldwide total, which grossed over $2 billion when all was said and done.